nikcorg/simplegallery/README.txt

       no access protection what so ever.
 Exists solely for the purpose of having a public access gallery, to which there isn't a direct link to, as in "security by obscurity"
+  - REVERSE
+    - reverse the order of the images in the gallery.
+Useful when you update a gallery from time to time and want the newest additions to appear on top

 - There is a sample info.txt provided in the sample gallery
 - The gallery data is read only once per session, which might lead to you